TPHRAB/WorkAgenda/README.md

 ## Usage

-The app allows you to manage projects and information related to the project such as bugs, working schedule, user participating the project.
+The app allows you to manage projects and related project such as bugs and working schedule.

 ## Requirements
 - [Node.js](https://expressjs.com/)